 System Attributes Definition Nodeld (system use only) System (node) identification specified in: /etc/llttab.
-Type and dimension: integer-scalarDefault: Not applicable OnGrpCnt (system use only) Number of groups that are online, or about to go online, on a system.
-Type and dimension: integer-scalarDefault: Not applicable ReservedCapacity Indicates the reserved capacity on the systems for service (system use only) groups which are coming online and with FailOverPolicy is set to BiggestAvailable.
+Type and dimension: integer-scalar Default: Not applicable OnGrpCnt (system use only) Number of groups that are online, or about to go online, on a system.
+Type and dimension: integer-scalarDefault: Not applicable ReservedCapacity (system use only) Indicates the reserved capacity on the systems for service groups which are coming online and with FailOverPolicy is set to BiggestAvailable.
 It has all of the keys specified in HostMeters, such as CPU, Mem, and Swap.
 The values for keys are set in corresponding units as specified in the Cluster attribute MeterUnit.
 Type and dimension: float-associationDefault: Not applicable When the service group completes online transition and after the next forecast cycle, ReservedCapacity is updated.
 You cannot configure this attribute in main.cf.
-ServerAvailableCapacity The HostMonitor agent meters the free CPU and memory on (system use only) the physical server which are available to other virtual machines and populate this attribute.
-The keys can be a subset of the keys in the ServerCapacity attribute.
-CPU is measured in number of VCPUs and memory is measured in MB or GB.
-Type and dimension: float-associationDefault: Not applicable Note: You cannot configure this attribute in the main.cf file.
-Metering populates this attribute value.
+ShutdownTimeout (user-defined) Determines whether to treat system reboot as a fault for service groups running on the system.
+On many systems, when a reboot occurs the processes are stopped first, then the system goes down.
+When the VCS engine is stopped, service groups that include the failed system in their SystemList attributes are autodisabled.
+However, if the system goes down within the number of seconds designated in ShutdownTimeout, service groups previously online on the failed system are treated as faulted and failed over.
+Veritas recommends that you set this attribute depending on the average time it takes to shut down the system.
+If you do not want to treat the system reboot as a fault, set the value for this attribute to 0.
+Type and dimension: integer-scalarDefault: 600 seconds